8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 Climbing to a panoramic lookout on a century-old funicular — an alive industrial heritage from Valparaíso's golden age — is an unmissable activity to experience on any must-visit list of Valparaíso, Chile.

-Though most funiculars — locally called ascensores — are no longer in operation (13 of them have been completely removed), there are 8 of them still operating, namely: Cordillera, San Agustín, El Peral, Concepción, Reina Victoria, Espíritu Santo, Polanco — not a funicular but a lift tower — and Barón.
+Though most funiculars — locally called ascensores — are no longer in operation (13 of them have been completely removed), there are 8 of them still operating, namely: Cordillera, San Agustín, El Peral, Concepción, Reina Victoria, Espíritu Santo, Polanco — not a funicular but a lift tower — (TEMPORARILY CLOSED!), and Barón.

 Ascensor El Peral